 We have only limited experience in arranging for clinical trials and in evaluating and submitting the data gathered from clinical trials.
 Further, we cannot control when the FDA will respond to our submission.
-Any significant delay in completing clinical trials or in the FDA responding to our submission or a requirement by the FDA for us to conduct additional trials will delay the commercialization of the Delcath system.
+Any significant delay in completing clinical trials or in the FDA responding to our submission or a requirement by the FDA for us to conduct additional trials will delay the commercialization of the Delcath system and our ability to generate revenues.